ArjunReddy07/wind-stf/docs/thesis/md/background.md

 $$
 for a training dataset $\{y_1,…,y_T\}$ and a test dataset $\{y_{T+1}, y_{T+2},…\}$.

 Many different metrics exist, each one conveying one aspect of the error distribution.
-Some of the most usual definitions  are presented from \ref{eq-rmse} to \{eq-} (see e.g. \cite{wu2019graphwavenet}, \cite{liu2019st-mgcn},  \cite{hyndman2006metrics}).
+Some of the most usual definitions  are presented from \ref{eq-rmse} to \{eq-} (see e.g., \cite{wu2019graphwavenet}, \cite{liu2019st-mgcn},  \cite{hyndman2006metrics}).
 In particular, $MASE$ and $MdRAE$ use as denominator the forecast errors of the naïve model, which takes the last known value to forecast the next point.
 The naïve model can be shown to be optimal for a random walk process (\cite{hyndman2006metrics}).
 $$
 RMSE = \sqrt{\mathbb{E}(e_t^2)} = \sqrt{\frac{1}{N}\sum_{t=1}^N e^2_t}
 $$